Don't Invest Like Jerry Seinfeld And George Costanza In 2017

 George got lucky and cashed out when Sendrax's stock turned around and shot up six points.
 The episode was funny, but it teaches a valuable lesson of not treating the stock market like a gambling machine.
 Speculative investing and chasing hot stocks is risky and dangerous behavior.
 You might get lucky as George did.
 You can also get badly burned as Jerry did.
 My advice is simple, but hard in practice for some.
 Have a long-term investment strategy and stick to your investing process.

 Building an investment strategy that aligns with your financial goals and tolerance for risk is one the best defenses against behavioral biases.
-Stick to your plan no matter what happens in the short-term.
+Stick to your plan, no matter what happens in the short term.
 The average investor often gets too distracted by short-term, day-to-day price movements.
 In turn, they rapidly shift from the long-term view to the current moment.
 Avoid this mindset.
 It takes a lot patience and discipline, but if done correctly, your investment strategy will gradually accumulate wealth over time.

 Don't invest like Jerry and George in 2017.